Firingi Kalibari

 Firingi Kalibari is a temple dedicated to the Hindu Goddess Kali located on B.B.
 Ganguly Street in Bowbazar locality of Kolkata, West Bengal, India.
-The temple is said to be over 200 years old and is named after its association with Anthony Firingee (1786-1839), a European who converted to Hinduism and was a great devotee of Kali.
+The temple is said to be over 200 years old and is named after its association with Anthony Firingee (1786–1839), a European who converted to Hinduism and was a great devotee of Kali.

 One of the oldest Kali temples in Kolkata, Maa Kali is worshipped here in the form of "Maa Siddheshwari".
 Hundreds of devotees gather at the temple for worship on the occasions of Kali Puja, Kaushiki Amavasya and Phalaharini Amavasya.

 History

 There are a number of legends and believes regarding the establishment of the temple.
 The most popular one is linked to the association of Anthony Firingee with the temple with.
-A European who converted to Hinduism after marrying a widowed Hindu lady and being influenced by the Hindu culture, the temple derived it's prefix "Firingi" from his name.
+A European who converted to Hinduism after marrying a widowed Hindu lady and being influenced by the Hindu culture, the temple derived its prefix "Firingi" from his name.
 From that, the deity of Maa Kali is also sometimes known as "Firingi Kali".

 But the thing to be noted is, no historical proof of Anthony Firingee being associated with the temple has been found.
 Historian Radharaman Mitra in his book "Kolkata Darpan" mentions that the association of Hensman Anthony with the temple is incorrect.
 Historians have mixed opinion regarding the establishment year of the temple.
 There is a date stone in the temple which mentions the temple was established in 905 AD, which means the temple is more than 525 years old.
 But many historians think it is not possible to construct a temple at that time because, there were no human settlements in this region during that time.

 According to another story from the book of Sir Harry Evan Cotton, which most historians believe, the temple was established by Dom Srimanta as a Shiv Mandir, in a small house on a shmashana, located inside the dense forests of that region.
 Later he also started worshipping Maa Shitala.
 It was located close to the Bhagirathi river.
 Since the temple was established by a Dom, no priests went to the temple.
 Hence, Srimanta himself worshipped the deities.